danhakin/mood-check/README.md

 ## Sentiment analysis tool

-A web tool to evaluate sentiment analysis on a given text
+A web tool and API to evaluate sentiment analysis on a given text

+### Demo

+You can try the app in [streamlit](https://mood-check-6tfngybm8jfffwvgtxoo6d.streamlit.app/)

 ### Install dependencies